The purpose of this article is to guide you to the business lease you need to let your property.

 - provision for asbestos and environmental issues

 - any term up to 7 years (over 7 years, best to use the professional version because it deals with compulsory registration.)

-- full, simple, clear service charge provision where it might be needed (easy to delete if you do not)
+- full, simple, clear service charge provision where it might be needed

 - strong clear obligations of tenant for repair

 - on-site vehicle management, on some leases only

 - security deposit / bond with draft agreement if you do not simply bank it

 - ss 24-28 provision to exclude renewal of tenancy on expiry of term